logaretm/vee-validate/docs/content/tutorials/dynamic-form-generator.md

 Building forms is often a repetitive task and requires a lot of back and forth to maintain.
 Maybe your client asked to add a field, maybe they asked to remove a field.

-For most cases using static markup is good enough for your form needs but in some cases it would great if you had a dynamic form generator that would quickly render your fields based on some JSON schema.
+For most cases using static markup is good enough for your form needs but in some cases, it would be great if you had a dynamic form generator that would quickly render your fields based on some JSON schema.

-In this tutorial you will learn how to use vee-validate to build your own form-generator without external libraries.
+In this tutorial, you will learn how to use vee-validate to build a form-generator without external libraries.

 Let's quickly recap what you will be building, the component we will be building should: